ipz-labs/frontend/README.md

 # [UTalent]
 #### Open hours - 11AM - 11PM every day without weekends

-Frontend team repository for UpTalent project
+Frontend team repository for UTalent project
-The UpTalent app that is a professional networking platform that also allows content creators to monetize their content.
+The UTalent app that is a professional networking platform that also allows content creators to monetize their content.

 ## Getting Started